rajeshdevopsaws/gh-self-hosted-runners/README.md

 This repository contains the infrastructure as code (IaC) to create a self-hosted runner for GitHub Actions.
 The runner is created in an EC2 instance and is managed by Terraform.

+What is a runner?

+A runner is a server that runs the GitHub Actions.
+It can be hosted by GitHub or you can host it yourself.
+A self-hosted runner is a runner that you can host yourself.
+You can use self-hosted runners to run workflows in a private repository or in a repository in an enterprise account.

+The self-hosted runner can be used to run workflows in a private repository or in a repository in an enterprise account.
+The runner can be used to run jobs in a workflow, and it can be used to run multiple jobs concurrently.

+By default, GitHub provides runners for you, but you can also host your own runners.
+Self-hosted runners offer more control of hardware, operating system, and software tools than GitHub-hosted runners provide.

 ## Prerequisites

 - [Terraform](https://www.terraform.io/downloads.html)